 Hawaii Five-0 Series Finale Thoughts

 What a pleasure this show has been to watch.
 I haven’t seen the 1960s version on which this re-booted from, but this one has been so good.
 There’s been excitement and tears, joy and laughter, and an entire spectrum of emotions in-between.
 From episode one, I was hooked, hoping each renewal season would not be its last.
-Before id ford, this holds up for ten years and now, it’s time to let go of these characters and the people who make them so easy to like.
+This holds up for ten years and now, it’s time to let go of these characters and the people who make them so easy to like.
 2020 is the year we have to say our good-byes.

 What makes audiences enjoy this so much is the back-and-forth between Danny and Steve, or this is certainly in part, true.
 Their time on-screen over the years has minimized due to actor choices and an expanding case, but what doesn’t change is the friendship between these characters.
 These bonds, with exception to one, remain so during this season.
 Some even grow in strength.
 The only downside of these characters is not getting to know Quinn better.
 She would have been such an asset to this team.